isomerpages/moh-upec/_courses-and-seminars/Education Courses/Education Workshop and Courses.md

 <img style="width: 50%;" height="317" width="576" title="EMS_Medical-Director-Course" alt="" src="https://upec.rawmix.xyz/wp-content/uploads/2019/12/EMS_Medical-Director-Course.jpg">
 </div>
 <p>The series of Emergency Medical Services (EMS) Medical Directors’ Courses
-are the localized version of the NAEMSP Medical Directors Course.
+is the localised version of the NAEMSP Medical Directors Course.
 It aims to enhance the participants’ expertise in EMS issues.
-It provides an overview of elements that run the range and depth of issues vital to EMS.</p>
+It also provides an overview of elements that run the range and depth of topics vital to EMS.</p>
 <p></p>
 <p>Originating from the National EMS Medical Directors Course &amp; Practicum
-by the National Association of EMS Physicians (NAEMSP), the EMS Medical Director course is accredited by the Asia Association in EMS (AAEMS) in Asia.</p>
+by the National Association of EMS Physicians (NAEMSP), the <strong>EMS Medical Director Course</strong> is accredited by the Asia Association in EMS (AAEMS) in Asia.</p>
 <p></p>
 <p>The EMS Medical Directors’ Course can be divided into three sub-categories:</p>
 <ol data-tight="true" class="tight">